ballerina-platform/module-ballerinax-twitter/ballerina/Module.md

 **Note**: You will use the keys and tokens generated from the Twitter Developer Portal to authenticate API requests.

+**Note**: We are now using OAuth 2.0 App Only, but there is another way using OAuth 2.0 Authorization Code with PKCE.
+If you want, you can go through this link: [OAuth 2.0 Authorization Code with PKCE](https://developer.twitter.com/en/docs/authentication/oauth-2-0/user-access-token).

 ## Quickstart